aws-amplify/docs/docs/console/auth/import.md

 - Lambda functions are enabled to access the chosen Amazon Cognito resource if you permit it.

 ## Multi-environment support
-When you clone an environment or create a new one, you’ll be asked to either import a different Amazon Cognito resource or maintain the same Amazon Cognito resource for your app’s auth category.
+When you clone an environment or create a new one, you’ll be required to import your Amazon Cognito resources.

 If you want to have Amplify manage your authorization resources in a new environment, unlink the imported Cognito resource and add authorization to your new environment.
 This will create new Amplify-managed authorization resources in the new environment.